PhDs and Doctoral degrees

 Find out how to apply for PhD and Doctoral degrees.

-If you have any questions or would like some more information feel free to get in touch with our friendly team here.
+If you have any questions or would like some more information please fill in an enquiry form.

 During your doctoral degree you will investigate a research topic and develop your research skills, culminating in the submission of a thesis for examination.
 The thesis undergoes examination by two independent examiners prior to you having an oral examination.